litestar-org/litestar/docs/usage/2-route-handlers/3_asgi_route_handlers.md

 - `send`, an injected function by which the ASGI application sends messages.

 You can read more about these in the [ASGI specification](https://asgi.readthedocs.io/en/latest/specs/main.html).

+Additionally, ASGI route handler functions **must** be async functions.
+This is enforced using inspection, and if the function is not an async function, an informative `ImproperlyConfiguredException` will be raised.

 ## ASGI Route Handler Kwargs